ronikirla/pmdsky-speedrun-mod/README.md

 - [pmdsky-debug](https://github.com/UsernameFodder/pmdsky-debug)

 **Original readme of c-of-time below**

-To build the rom, first patch the cutsceneless hack into `rom.nds`, then follow the instructions below.
+To build the rom, first patch the cutsceneless hack into `rom.nds`, then follow the instructions.

 # c-of-time